Disability responsiveness training

 Your team will learn how to handle specific impairments, debunk common misconceptions, and apply inclusive practices in their work.

-Participants also receive resources like publications to continue learning.
+Participants also receive resources to continue learning.

 The workshops are practical and interactive, encouraging discussion and group work.
 People leave with useful tools, such as guides to making meetings more accessible, helping them become more confident and effective when working with disabled individuals.